 Specify possible national and international tasks, roles and responsibilities of the RU that have an effect, e.g., on its priorities for research targets or resource allocation.

 The RU and BIODIV-units are participating to the operations of Finnish Biodiversity Information Facility FinBIF, which is accelerating the digitisation, mobilisation, and open-access distribution of biodiversity (BD) data and to boost their use in research, decision-making, education, and business.
 FinBIF is in the roadmap of Finland’s national research infrastructures (2014-2020).
 The RU Is responsible in coordinating the Finnish Barcoding of Life project, which is part of the International Barcode of Life (iBOL) consortium.
 RU is responsible some of the operations of other national-international consortiums (e.g. Long-Term Socio-Ecological Research network LTSER:s Finnish LTSER Bothnia Bay platform).
 Vice-chair of Arctic Interactions and Global Change a scientific profile area of the University of Oulu is from the RU.
+The RU is leading a Pan Arctic study of the Arctic’s water isotope cycle and the geochemical fingerprinting of water vapor transport into, out of and within the Arctic Basin, as part of MOSAiC.
+The RU is also leading an EU Interact project studying precipitation sources and transport processes with a 25 site, isotopic geochemistry network.
+The RU is also leading a cross-Arctic study of carnivore diets and landscape use along with comparative studies of reindeer and caribou diets and migration behaviors.
+The RU is a partner organization in the UArctic thematic network ”Thematic Network on Herbivory”.
+RU isbeing active in developing and participating in multinational joint research initiatives and coordinated experiments (DarkDiv, Nutrient Network) and secure strengthening of international collaborations and high-impact research outputs of global significance

 ….